FPGA mSpectrum

 First steps with Xilinx Spartan 3E

-I started by extending some VGA example code to re-create the ZX Spectrum video system.
-The ZX Spectrum is the home computer system from my youth that still elicits warm feelings.
-I loaded the on-chip FPGA RAM with the loading screen-shot of one of my favorite games and started coding.
-Next step was to optimize the implementation to support the native resolution of the VGA monitors to get nice crisp pictures.
-With the ultimate goal reaching full HD (1080p) resolution on the limited Spartan 3 hardware.
+I started by extending some VGA example code to recreate the ZX Spectrum video system.
+The ZX Spectrum was the home computer of my youth and still brings back warm memories.
+I loaded the on-chip FPGA RAM with the loading screen of one of my favorite games and started coding.
+The next step was optimizing the implementation to support the native resolution of VGA monitors and achieve nice crisp images, with the ultimate goal of reaching full HD (1080p) resolution on the limited Spartan 3 hardware.

-To create a minimal working ZX Spectrum in FPGA I added the open source Z80 core (T80), a copy of the ZX Spectrum ROM, RAM and a PS/2 keyboard module.
-Over time I added sound and a supervisory CPU (based on the Xilinx Spartan 3 Picoblaze) and firmware to load and save from SD cards and various other functions.
-I also included to support the ZX Spectrum 128K with an AY-3-8912 sound chip core, reaching the maximum of the Spartan 3 boards.
+To create a minimal working ZX Spectrum in FPGA, I added the open source Z80 core (T80), a copy of the ZX Spectrum ROM, RAM, and a PS/2 keyboard module.
+Over time I added sound support, a supervisory CPU (based on the Xilinx Spartan 3 PicoBlaze), and firmware to load and save data from SD cards, along with various other features.
+I also added support for the ZX Spectrum 128K with an AY-3-8912 sound chip core, pushing the Spartan 3 boards close to their limits.

 Stepping up to the Spartan 6